NickB-26/Extracting-and-Interpreting-Browser-Artifacts-on-Windows/README.md

 > 💡 **The cache shows what the user *actually loaded*, not just what they navigated to.** History tells you the user visited `github.com`.
 The cache tells you the page made a GraphQL call to `_graphql` at 11:44:44 returning 730 bytes — that's a much more specific record.

 > 💡 **No browser-closing step needed here.** Unlike `Cookies` and `History`, ChromeCacheView reads the cache index without needing exclusive access.
-Good to know — saves a step compared to the SQLite-based exercises.
+Saves a step compared to the SQLite-based exercises.

 > 💡 **"ChromeCacheView" is a misleading name.** It reads any Chromium browser's cache since all use the same format.
 You just have to override the default folder when working with anything other than Chrome.